GokulVSD/gokulvsd.github.io/_posts/2020-09-22-go-a-better-java.md

 tags: [Go, Language, Dev Logs]
 style: border
 color: primary
-description: My experience with learning and using GoLang, the general purpose programming language by Google.
+description: Part 1 of my experience with learning and using GoLang, the general purpose programming language by Google.
 ---

 ## What led me here